 All investment management expenses are accounted for on an accruals basis.
 Fees for the fund managers and custodian are agreed in the respective mandates governing their appointments and are based broadly on the market value of the investments under their management and therefore increase or reduce as the value of these investments change.
-Where an investment management fee has not been received by the balance sheet date, an estimate based upon the market value of the mandate as at the end of the year is used for inclusion in the Accounts.
+Where an investment management fee has not been received by the balance sheet date, an estimate based upon the market value of the year is used for inclusion in the Accounts.